SettRaziel/wrf_archlinux/README.md

   - horitontal grid resolution: dx, dy
   - start time stamp

+# Known issues
+* Since the model creates intermediate output every 3 hours (configurable in namelist.input) it is useful to choose a forecast range accordingly to that time step
+* The total rain output is calculated for a 6 hour interval.
+Choosing a forecast interval that is not a common multiple of 6 leads to errors for the total rain output that prevents the data from being copied to the destination folder (that needs to be adresses in the ncl output script)
+* The forecast uses the unix date command to determine the start and end date.
+Using full days (e.g 24 hours, 72 hours, ...) leads to a problem to determine the correct dates.
+That issue will be adressed soon.
+* Model instability as statet in Troubleshooting

 # Working setup and testing setups
 This section describes the current working setup based under the condition that the installation is successful and a model run is starting for a given time stamp of input data.
 Unstable means that for